pickifyappsupport/pickify-app/support/index.md

 ### I reinstalled Pickify — do I get another 3 days?

-No. The three days are counted from the date your Apple Account first downloaded Pickify, which Apple keeps, rather than from a date stored on the device — so deleting and reinstalling picks the same three days back up rather than starting new ones.
+No. The three days run from the moment you tapped **Start 3-Day Free Trial**, and that start is recorded against your Apple Account rather than on the device — so deleting and reinstalling, or signing in on another device, picks the same three days back up rather than starting new ones.
+If a reinstall does not pick up a trial that is still running, tap **Restore Purchase**.

 ### How do I get a refund?